Goodachari: Plot

-After hearing this, Arjun confesses that Raghuveer is alive.
-Rana bargers into Sathya's hideout and instructs Arjun to arrive at his secret base.
-Arjun reaches Rana's base.
-Rana reveals that he acted as an Indian spy to spy on RAW, but felt dejected after hearing about his son's death, but he learns that Arjun is alive through the RAW application form.
-Rana announces that he has his members in Trinetra too, and he decided to kill all the people who are responsible for hiding his son and decided to bring his son back permanently.
+Present: After hearing this, Arjun confesses that Raghuveer is alive.
+Rana barges into Sathya's hideout and instructs Arjun to arrive at his secret base.
+Arjun reaches the base.
+Rana reveals that he acted as an Indian spy to spy on RAW but felt dejected after hearing about his son's death.
+He learns that Arjun is alive through the RAW application form.
+Rana announces that he has his members in Trinetra too and decided to kill all the people who are responsible for hiding his son and decided to bring his son back permanently.
 He reveals that everything was set up by him until now.
-In the beginning, he uses Sameera to act as Arjun's girlfriend to get information on Gopi and Satya, but she changed her mind and started liking Arjun.
-According to his plan, he tried to kill Satya, Damodar and Acharya at the same time.
-However, Sameera managed to resist Sathya for a visit and she didn't inject anesthesia to Arjun or else he can kidnap him and killed all of them in one shot, but couldn't have been possible.
+In the beginning, he uses Sameera to act as Arjun's girlfriend to get information on Gopi and Sathya, but she changed her mind and started liking Arjun.
+According to his plan, he tried to kill Sathya, Damodar, and Acharya at the same time.
+However, Sameera managed to resist Sathya for a visit, and she did not inject anesthesia to Arjun or else he can kidnap him and killed all of them in one shot, but it could not have been possible.
 Thus, Rana killed her and shifted to PLAN-B. According to that, Arjun wants to search for Raghuveer by himself and played all the tricks to find for himself.